 Solar Shingle Size

 Solar shingles are smaller than traditional solar panels and are comparable to traditional roofing shingles.
 The average solar shingle is about 12 inches wide by 86 inches long.
 A solar shingle array weighs about 13 pounds per square foot.
-The tiles are typically less than an inch thick, and a standard installation is approximately 350 tiles.
+The tiles are typically less than an inch thick, and a standard solar roof installation is approximately 350 tiles.

 Solar Shingle Materials

 Many PV shingles are thin-film solar cells (TFSC) made from copper indium gallium selenide, a semiconductor that allows the cells to be thin and flexible.
 This material is said to have one of the highest conversion efficiency rates, an average of about 10–12 percent.
 Other brands use monocrystalline silicon (mono-Si), a natural semiconductor used in making computer chips.
 Mono-Si cells have an average 15–20 percent efficiency rate but are generally more expensive.